4 questions you should be asking your local movers

 Receiving reviews or references from your local mover can give you insight into what their process is from a consumer’s standpoint.

 You can also verify the good-standing of the company by noting if they have received any customer satisfaction or reliability awards.
-Online reviews can also provide insight into a wide range of experiences that folks have had, giving you an unfiltered perspective on the moving company.
+Online moving reviews can also provide insight into a wide range of experiences that folks have had, giving you an unfiltered perspective on the local moving company.

 What protection options do I have for my belongings?